burakekim/MapInWild/README.md

 The files are named after the WDPA area they contain.
 For example, the filename of the sample above (555556115) can be tracked back to the WDPA database: https://www.protectedplanet.net/555556115.

-Batch visalualizations from MapInWild dataset.
+Batch visalualizations from MapInWild dataset:

 ![alt text](readme_aux/batch_grid_1.png)
 ![alt text](readme_aux/batch_grid_2.png)